isomerpages/mol-services/_government-services/buying-a-hdb/03-move-in.md

 #### Property tax

 Property Tax is paid annually, and calculated based on the annual value of your property.
-You may [check the Annual Value (AV) of your current property](https://mytax.iras.gov.sg/ESVWeb/default.aspx?target=MPTPropertyPortfolio) at no charge by viewing your property portfolio.
+You may [check the Annual Value (AV) of your current property](https://mytax.iras.gov.sg/ESVWeb/default.aspx?target=MPTPropertySearch&toLoginSelection=true) at no charge by viewing your property portfolio.

 Find out more about your [property tax obligations](https://www.iras.gov.sg/irashome/Property-Tax-At-A-Glance/Property-Tax-At-A-Glance/)

-<em>Tip: Use this Interactive Property Tax Calculator to estimate your potential tax obligations for your new home.(https://www.iras.gov.sg/irashome/Property/Property-owners/Working-out-your-taxes/Interactive-Property-Tax-Calculators/)
+*Tip: Use this [Interactive Property Tax Calculator](https://mytax.iras.gov.sg/ESVWeb/default.aspx?target=MPTCalculatorIntro) to estimate your potential tax obligations for your new home.*

 Learn more about [tax matters as a property owner](https://www.iras.gov.sg/irashome/Property/Property-owners/), or understand if you can [Apply/Withdraw Owner-Occupier tax rates](https://mytax.iras.gov.sg/ESVWeb/default.aspx?target=MPTOOPropertySearch&toLoginSelection=true)

 #### Season Parking

 If you are a driver or own a car, you may wish to [apply new/transfer your existing season parking](https://www.hdb.gov.sg/cs/infoweb/car-parks/season-parking/season-parking-ticket/application-procedure) to your new area.
 (Fees applies)

-#### Settle remaining finances
+#### Settle remaining housing-related finances

 Some useful links on servicing your HDB loan are as follows:
 - Application for Redemption of Housing Loan